MoOx/atom-monokai-tweaked-syntax/README.md

 > Monokai Tweaked Syntax theme for Atom.

 This theme Monokai Tweaked Syntax theme can be installed and activated by going to the Themes section in the Settings view (cmd-,) and selecting it from the Syntax Themes dropdown menu.
+You can eventually install it using `apm install monokai-tweaked-syntax`, but you will still need to activate it from the Setting view.

+_Note: This Syntax theme works great with [Monokai Tweaked UI theme](https://atom.io/packages/monokai-tweaked-ui)_

 Tweaked part are visible & listed below with examples